Mario Party 8: Development

 Like previous Mario Party titles, Mario Party 8 was developed by Hudson Soft.
-It was announced in September 2006 at an event held by Nintendo, where it was announced as one of several games to be released for the then-upcoming Nintendo Wii.
-The game was later shown off as a demo at E3 2006, which included six sample minigames.
+It was announced in September 2006 at an event held by Nintendo, where it was announced as one of several games to be released for the then-upcoming Wii.
+Later that year, a demo of the game was shown with six sample minigames at the Nintendo World trade show.

+Mario Party 8 had three Japan-only arcade video games based upon it, borrowing mini-games and other assets such as game boards.
+The three titles are Mario Party Fushigi no Korokoro Catcher (2009), Mario Party Kurukuru Carnival (2012), and Mario Party Fushigi no Korokoro Catcher 2 (2013).
+All three games were developed by Capcom for the RVA-001, an arcade Wii-based platform.

+Release

+Mario Party 8 is the last game in the Mario Party series to be developed by Hudson Soft; all subsequent titles, with the exception of the handheld installment Mario Party DS, have been developed by Nintendo Cube.
+The game was published by Nintendo and released in North America on May 29, in Europe on June 22, in Australia on July 19, and in Japan on July 26.

-Recall and delayed release
+Recall

-The game had a launch plagued by difficulties in the United Kingdom.
-Originally scheduled for release on June 22, 2007, Nintendo announced on June 19, 2007 that the British version had been delayed to July 13, 2007, due to a "production issue".
+The game experienced a launch plagued by difficulties in the United Kingdom.
+Originally scheduled for release on June 22, 2007, Nintendo announced on June 19, 2007, that the British version had been delayed to July 13, 2007, due to a "production issue".
 Furthermore, upon release on July 13, 2007, it was then immediately recalled.
-In a press release, Nintendo gave the reason for the withdrawal as an assembly error, but some retailers were reporting that it was supposedly withdrawn from shelves because some copies included the word "spastic", which is considered a slur against disabled people in British English.
+In a press release, Nintendo gave the reason for the withdrawal as an assembly error, but some retailers were reporting that it was supposedly withdrawn from shelves because some copies included the word "spastic", used by Magikoopa in "Shy Guy's Perplex Express", which is considered a highly offensive slur against disabled people in British English.
 Just one month before, Ubisoft had the PSP game Mind Quiz pulled from the shelves because of the same word.
-The game was eventually re-released in the United Kingdom on August 3, 2007 with the word "erratic" used instead.
+The game was eventually re-released in the United Kingdom on August 3, 2007, with the word "erratic" used instead.
 A spokesperson from Nintendo said "The offending word has been replaced at code level and the software reproduced.
-We are confident we have taken the correct appropriate levels and action necessary and in all new versions of the game there are no issues – however we cannot 100 percent guarantee that every copy of the initial batch was returned to us and as such there may still be a small number of copies of the game in circulation.”
-Nintendo also confirmed that there would be no change on pricing and stock levels would “remain unaffected for the re-launch.”
+We are confident we have taken the correct appropriate levels and action necessary and in all new versions of the game there are no issues – however we cannot 100 percent guarantee that every copy of the initial batch was returned to us and as such there may still be a small number of copies of the game in circulation."
+Nintendo also confirmed that there would be no change on pricing and stock levels would "remain unaffected for the re-launch."